 Mediation is not something you can ‘force’ someone to take part in.

 If the purpose of the mediation is fully explained and only offered by someone impartial with the appropriate experience, the offer of mediation will not do you any harm if the dispute leads to tribunal action because it shows your commitment to reducing conflict in the workplace.

 Regarding the employee’s sickness absence, you must ensure that you seek advice from us in respect of handling the long-term absence.

 Please see our article on managing long-term absence

 REMEMBER– Even though you feel that you are in a state of deadlock, NEVER ask an employee to resign!

 An employee has said that they are being bullied.
-They have raised their concerns with me but they do not wish to make a formal complaint, nor do they want me to let their alleged bully know they have raised a concern.
-What do I do?
+They have raised their workplace conflict concerns with me but they do not wish to make a formal complaint, What do I do?

-We can’t force someone to raise a formal complaint, however an allegation of bullying is very serious and seldom ‘goes away’.
+We can’t force someone to raise a formal complaint when resolving disputes between employees, however, an allegation of bullying is very serious and seldom ‘goes away’.

-You need to reassure the employee that you have a duty of care to ensure that any allegation of bullying is investigated.
-Ask them to give you as much information as they can verbally, if they don’t want to make a written statement and ask them if they will be comfortable with you speaking to that person on their behalf.
+You need to reassure the employee that you have a duty of care to resolving workplace disputes and ensure them that any allegation of bullying is investigated.
+Ask them to give you as much information as they can verbally if they don’t want to make a written statement and ask them if they will be comfortable with you speaking to that person on their behalf.